Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 This step is required if you would like to use the existing Traffic-Monitor in combination Elasticsearch.
 The Admin-Node-Manager (listing by default on port 8090) is responsible to drive the API-Manager Traffic-Monitor and needs to configured to use the API-Builder API instead.
 For that, please open Admin-Node-Manager in Policy-Studio.
 The Admin-Node-Manager config is located here. `apigateway/conf/fed` and can be opended by creating a new project from a existing configuration.
 - Create a new policy for instance called: `Use Elasticsearch API`
-- Create a policy like so:
+- Configure this policy like so:
   ![use ES API][img3]
-  The `Compare Attribute filter` is checking if the requested API is already handling by the API-Builder project
+  The `Compare Attribute` filter checks if the requested API is already handled by the API-Builder project.
+  _As of today, only the Traffic-Overview is handled by the API-Builder.
+This will be changed soon._
   ![Is API Managed][img6]
   Add the following: `http.request.path` is `/api/router/service/instance-1/ops/search`
   ![Connect to ES API][img7]